testflows/TestFlows-WebSite/source/handbook/index.md

 ### Version

-This report generate a message that shows date time of test run and version of the framework that was used to run the test program.
+This report generates a message that shows the date time of the test run and the version of the framework that was used to run the test program.

 ```bash
 Executed on Sep 25,2021 12:05